How Long Are Hard Hats Good For UK Citizens?

 Brown

-They are usually worn by workers who do any type of welding or jobs that involve extreme temperatures.
+They are usually worn by workers who do any welding or jobs that involve extreme temperatures.

 Grey

-Visitors commonly use them on any work or industrial site.
+Visitors commonly use them at work or industrial sites.

 Can I Wear Anything Beneath My Hard Hat?